 - 1. Exposing the level of psychological capital in Palestinian universities in Gaza Strip. - 2.
-Knowing the level of feeling of dedication to work among the administrative employees in the Palestinian universities in Gaza Strip. - 3.
-Exposing the nature of the relationship between psychological capital and the feeling of dedication to work among administrative employees in Palestinian universities in Gaza Strip. - 4.
-Disclosure of differences between respondents' responses about psychological capital among administrative employees in Palestinian universities in Gaza Strip according to variables: gender, age, academic qualification, years of service, and work status. - 5.
-Make recommendations to university management about enhancing psychological capital and a sense of dedication among employees.
+Knowing the level of employee engagement among the administrative Employees in Palestinian universities in Gaza Strip - 3.
+Disclosure of the nature of the relationship between psychological capital and workload for administrative Employees in Palestinian universities in Gaza Strip. - 4.
+Disclosure of differences between respondents' responses about psychological capital among administrative Employees in Palestinian universities in Gaza Strip according to variables: gender, age, academic qualification, years of service, and work status. - 5.
+Providing recommendations for university administration about enhancing psychological capital and employee engagement.